-- Donor-conceived people benefit from knowing about their origins. - If you do not tell, children are likely to discover they are donor-conceived some other way. - Secrets in families can undermine trust and the stability of family relationships. - Telling your child early is better and easier for your child. - Be prepared to answer more questions as your child grows older. - Support is available for families. - It is never too early or too late to tell.
+- Donor-conceived people benefit from knowing about their origins. - If you do not tell, children are likely to discover they are donor-conceived some other way. - Secrets in families can undermine trust and the stability of family relationships. - Telling your child early is better and easier for your child. - Be prepared to answer more questions as your child grows older. - It is never too early or too late to tell.